Metropolitan Turnpike Trust

 The Metropolitan Turnpike Trust (officially the Commissioners of the Turnpike Roads in the Neighbourhood of the Metropolis North of the River Thames) was the body responsible for maintaining the main roads in the north of the conurbation of London from 1827 to 1872.
 The commissioners took over from fourteen existing turnpike trusts, and were empowered to levy tolls to meet the costs of road maintenance.

 Creation

 There was pressure from business interests in north London, who found that the numerous toll-gates throughout the area were interfering with the passage of goods and conduct of trade.
 John Loudon McAdam persuaded Parliament to consolidate all the turnpike roads in the London area under one Metropolitan Turnpike Trust in 1825, to which he was appointed Surveyor-General.
-The Metropolitan Trust was created by a private act of Parliament (4 Geo IV c.142).
+The Metropolitan Trust was created by a local act of Parliament, the Metropolis Roads Act 1826 (7 Geo.
+4. c. cxlii).
 The fourteen trusts consolidated were: